 Cross-cultural awareness skills These courses offer fundamental knowledge to rise students' awareness on different cultures and perspectives that will encourage a broader understanding of local and global cultural landscapes.
 Project analysis and completion skills Students undertake research projects and seminars to design, research, and present important themes in social sciences.
 In the process, they create and present their graduation thesis in order to contribute to the production of socially relevant and meaningful knowledge.
 Host culture integrative skills By living and studying in Japan, students obtain a unique opportunity to engage, understand and contextualize the Japanese culture and its contribution to global welfare and society.
-Bachelor of Arts in International Social Sciences Interactive applied competence Courses that provide opportunities for students to apply their skills and knowledge in practical contexts, allowing them to shape their capacity to solve and prevent problems in society.
 Curriculum Policy The curriculum is organized based on the following policies.